Best Lump Charcoal For High Heat Grilling

 Frequently Asked Questions

-Is lump charcoal good for high-heat grilling?
+Is lump charcoal better than briquettes for high-heat searing?

-How should I store lump charcoal?
+How should I store lump charcoal to keep it ready?

 Conclusion